nus-cs2103-AY1617S1/addressbook-level4/README.md

 * Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* The original source code of this application was created by [SE-EDU initiative](https://github.com/se-edu/).

 #### Licence : [MIT](LICENSE)